vlmoon99/near_social_multiplatform/README.md

 ![screenshot](https://imgkub.com/images/2024/08/02/msn-preview-2.png "Preview 2")

-**NEAR SOCIAL MOBILE** is designed with the community in mind, offering unique and powerful features to enhance your mobile experience on the **NEAR Social network**.
+**Near Social Multiplatform** is designed with the community in mind, offering unique and powerful features to enhance your mobile experience on the **NEAR Social network**.

 ## How to contribute